Light-Wizzard/Wizard-Electronic-Benchtop/README.md

 the STM32MP15
 https://wiki.st.com/stm32mpu/wiki/STM32MP15_microprocessor,
 has less than a MB,
-System RAM is 256KB,
+System RAM is 256 KB,
-Retention Ram is 64KB,
+Retention Ram is 64 KB,
-Boot Ram is 128KB,
+Boot Ram is 128 KB,
 as such, you would need to have optimized code, and why I did not include it as an option, but I do plan one using STM32 MCU,